aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 == Changelog ==

+= 4.5.1 =
+* Fixed some class naming issues likely to cause conflict with WP themes

 = 4.5.0 =
 * (soft release, these features will be part of a future 5.0 release)
 * Added format options for the copying text.